srg-bnd/srg-bnd/README.md

 🎓 Bachelor's degree in Computer Science in Tomsk

-👾 I’m interested in game design in MIPT
+👾 I’m interested in game design in Moscow MIPT

 ✉ How to reach me: [@srg_bnd](https://t.me/s/srg_bnd)